pablorzmz/MemoryGame/src/mainpage.md

 ### ReCall Game

 ReCall game is a kind of memory game that uses the player memory capacities to increment its difficulty.
-The player has to remember the order when object appear on the screen.
+The player has to remember the order when objects appear on the screen.

 ---